Emergence and Correspondence for String Theory Black Holes: Emergence of Black Holes in String Theory

-This case (iii) is reminiscent, of course, of Figure \ref{Adiabatic} in Section \ref{emSV}, with the option to leave out the bottom-right corner.\footnote{It is further reminiscent of proposals by Erik Verlinde (2011); see also their discussion in Dieks, Dongen and De Haro (2015: Section 4).} But it is important to remember that in the case of the Strominger-Vafa black hole, one does \emph{not} have an asymptotic AdS space, and probably \emph{not} a duality.
-If, however, the relation between open and closed strings turns out to be a duality after all, then the above scenarios (ii) or (iii) could indeed be regarded as candidates for emergence scenarios in which the black hole is emergent within the context of an exact duality. \\ \\ Given the above options, what might we infer about information loss?
+This case (iii) is reminiscent, of course, of Figure \ref{Adiabatic} in Section \ref{emSV} (see also the end of Section \ref{emwhat}), with the option to leave out the bottom-right corner.\footnote{It is further reminiscent of proposals by Erik Verlinde (2011); see also their discussion in Dieks, Dongen and De Haro (2015: Section 4).} But it is important to remember that in the case of the Strominger-Vafa black hole, one does \emph{not} have an asymptotic AdS space, and probably \emph{not} a duality.
+If, however, it turns out that there {\it is,} after all, a duality between open and closed strings, then the above scenarios (ii) or (iii) could indeed be regarded as candidates for emergence scenarios in which the black hole is emergent within the context of an exact duality. \\ \\ Given the above options, what might we infer about information loss?
 If the entire black hole were described by an exact duality, then, as we stated, one could infer the existence of a microscopic gravity theory.
 Since the dynamics of the field theory that links the states is known to be unitary, that aspect would carry over from the field theory to the gravity theory under the duality, implying that the microscopic black hole object has unitary evolution laws as well---and suggesting that there would be no information loss.
 Similarly, in the absence of a microscopic gravity theory, i.e.~in case gravity is a fully emergent phenomenon as in case (iii), one can still infer that microscopic evolution is unitary, as the CFT dynamics is unitary.